mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Deal 8 damage to EVERYTHING in the center column.

 name:     Hailstone Prison<br>
-text:     Return any minion to its owner's hand.
+text:     Return a minion to its owner's hand.

 name:     Hydrogarm<br>
 text:     **Blood Surge**: Deal 1 damage to enemy minions in this row and **Stun** them.